rjaksik/replicationOrigins/README.md

 </td>
 <td>
 <p>
-size of the window used to calculate linear regression (default:200000)
+Size of the window used to calculate linear regression.
 </p>
 </td>
 </tr>